 Rather than studying the relative performance of online paging algorithms (i.e., their competitive ratios), we'll focus on their absolute performance, meaning the page fault rate $\frac{\# \text{ faults}}{|\sigma|}$.
 Recall that you've seen this performance metric before - in the second case of Young's theorem, last lecture.
 Conceptually, using an absolute performance measure is promising because it eschews comparison with an optimal offline algorithm.
 It is conceptually unsatisfying to use an offline algorithm - which is not an option on the table - to compare online algorithms.
 We saw last lecture how comparing performance to such a strong benchmark can blur the distinctions between different algorithms, with all reasonable (and some unreasonable) paging algorithms having the same competitive ratio.2 Here, we'll just directly compare the page fault rates of different online algorithms, without worrying about what a hypothetical offline algorithm would do.
-Finally, guarantees on the page fault rate, anyway.3
+Finally, guarantees on the page fault rate are often more meaningful to practitioners than guarantees on the competitive ratio, anyway.3

-$^{^{2}}$ That said, this approach can be useful, especially if compelling positive results exist.
+2That said, this approach can be useful, especially if compelling positive results exist.

-$^{^{3}}$ To argue that being close to the offline optimal algorithm is useful, one should also argue that the latter is good in some absolute sense.
+3To argue that being close to the offline optimal algorithm is useful, one should also argue that the latter is good in some absolute sense.